 The right strategy framework helps you get even more out of your content marketing.
 Let’s start with a look at some of the best frameworks out there.

-Which content marketing strategy frameworks are the best?
+Which content marketing framework works are the best?

-Let’s focus on four of the frameworks that we see delivering the best results:
+Let’s focus on four of the content marketing frameworks that we see delivering the best results